Spirent/Velocity-assets/Tasks/Community/ts_scriptExamples/documentation/readme.txt

     working directory, the files in that directory, and the environment variables. parameters added at time of execution will appear as environment variables.

+    extractedData.py - example script that parses output for measurements and values that need to be stored in Elasticsearch for trend analysis and data mining

     parameters_list.py - this demonstrates how to build a custom command using specific argument notation, for example --build and --testCaseSpecificParameter. it also demonstrates how parameters are merged / added with parameters defined